Hafida3412/Hafida3412/README.md

-💻 MES COMPETENCES:
+💻 MY SKILLS:

 📲 Front-End:
-  - CSS, JavaScript et HTML
+CSS, JavaScript and HTML
-  -> Création d'interfaces utilisateur attrayantes et fonctionnelles
+-> Creating attractive and functional user interfaces

 🔑 Back-End:
-  - PHP, MySQL et MariaDB
+PHP, MySQL and MariaDB
-  -> Développement d'applications web robustes et performantes côté serveur

-🔎 Framework:
+-> Development of robust and efficient server-side web applications

+🔎Framework:
-  - Symfony
+Symfony
-  -> Développement rapide et efficace d'applications web complexes

-🛠️ Outils de développement:
+-> Fast and efficient development of complex web applications

-- Docker, Git et Visual Studio Code
+🛠️ Developer tools: -> Docker, Git and Visual Studio Code

-🛠️ Méthodologie de conception:
-- Merise et Flicker
+🛠️ Design methodology: -> Merise and Flicker

-🔧 Modélisation, Maquettage Web:
--> Conception de maquettes web attrayantes et ergonomiques

-🔧 Intégration de site:
--> Structuration et fonctionnalité des sites web

-🔧 Programmation Orientée Objet:
--> Création d'applications modulaires et faciles à maintenir

-🔧 Débugage:
--> Résolution rapide et efficace des problèmes de code
+🔧 Modeling, Web Mockup: -> Design of attractive and ergonomic web models

+🔧 Site integration: -> Structuring and functionality of websites

+🔧 Object Oriented Programming: -> Creation of modular and easy to maintain applications

+🔧 Debugging: -> Fast and efficient code problem solving